Sri Lanka Super League: Competition format

 There are 10 clubs in the Super League.
 During the course of a season each club plays the others twice (a double round-robin system), for a total of 90 games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 The competition will operate without promotion and relegation for the first two seasons.

 Due to the COVID-19 situation, inaugural season of the Super League was forced to limit to a single round-robin system.

 Qualification for Asian competitions

-The winner of the Super League enters the AFC Challenge League, currently they do not have a AFC license.
+The winner of the Super League enters the AFC Challenge League, but currently they do not have an AFC license.

 Clubs

 The following 10 clubs compete in the Sri Lanka Super League during the 2021 season.